 Several studies have corroborated the fact that leadership style can also affect organizational commitment and work satisfaction.
 Sometimes it pays when you push people out of their comfort zone and offer them a chance to take a risk.
 Employees are motivated when their efforts are appreciated and rewarded.
 Process failure together by learning from the mistakes made.

 It helps to sound them out subtly on whether they actually enjoy their work.
 Ask questions like: Why did you come to work here?
 What would make you leave?
-What are your non-negotiable issues?
+Are your issues non-negotiable?
 What about your managers?
-What would you change or improve?
+Is there something you would change or improve?
 Use this information for it is very important.
 Conduct exit interviews on resigning employees.
 When roles are changed arbitrarily the employees feel disheartened.
 This mostly affects employees in the creative departments.

 Determine which of your employees are looking for more to do, and give them added responsibility.
 Monitor their progress and fine-tune their shortcomings.

 8. Encourage a Healthy Work-life Balance

 The phrase ‘work-life balance is of a rather recent origin.
 It was probably first used in the UK in the late 1970s, and in the US in the mid-1980s.
 However, recent technological changes have made it possible for employees to stay in touch 24 hours a day, seven days a week.
 Smartphones, remote working technologies, and the likes have meant that, even on holidays, people are “on duty”.

 No perks in the world are worth an eventual burnout.
 Stay away from it, at all expenses.